BePower/bepower.github.io/docs/roaming/MSP/prod-env.md

 ## OCPI

-BeCharge supports OCPI integration for connection to other CPOs.
+Be Charge supports OCPI integration for connection to other CPOs.

 ### CPO Versions URL